 Interns: Don't Bother Uniting, You Have No Chains to Lose

 Some VICE magazine interns.
-They don't look like slave labourers, do they?
+They don't look like slave laborers, do they?

 Interns in the UK, like their American counterparts, are inexplicably bamboozled by this whole dues-paying process and claim they face “monstrous exploitation.”
-They say they are being subjected to “slave labour.”
-“Slave labour graduates,” they call themselves.
+They say they are being subjected to “slave labor.”
+“Slave labor graduates” they call themselves.
 They’re definitely the first slaves in history to work in air-conditioned offices and who get to go to Pret-A-Manger on their lunch breaks and who can STOP WORKING AT ANY FUCKING TIME THEY CHOOSE.

-Granted, there are fields – journalism, for instance – where you are expected, practically required, to take an internship or two before you have enough experience to get paid.
-And this is tough, especially if mummy and daddy aren’t writing your rent checks.
+Granted, there are fields—journalism, for instance—where you are expected, practically required, to take an internship or two before you have enough experience to get paid.
+And this is tough, especially if mommy and daddy aren’t writing your rent checks.
 But these fields are generally supposed to be tough to break into.
-If it were easy to break into a career as a staff writer at a magazine, a curator at a gallery or a film director, everyone would have those jobs, and we’d have entirely too many art galleries.
+If it were easy to break into a career as a staff writer at a magazine, a curator at a gallery, or a film director, everyone would have those jobs, and we’d have entirely too many art galleries.
 Getting a good unpaid internship and eventually getting hired afterwards requires hustle, an ability to blow your own trumpet and shamelessly self-promote, and often a bit of luck.
 Good things do not come to those interns who wait.

 3) Imagine how much shittier the global economic crisis will get if every former intern in Christendom starts demanding back pay from their “monstrous exploiters.”
 If those Black Swan brats get back pay, I’m definitely going back to that bank in North London with an invoice for tea-making.